A Young Supernova Selection Pipeline For The LSST Era: Application of YSN Selection Criteria to LSST

 As previously discussed in Section \ref{subsubsec:ztf_evalutation}, our YSN selection criteria should have a sufficiently high purity (low contamination).
-From our ZTF YSN sample, we calculated that the contamination of the ZTF YSN sample was ${\sim}28$ percent, however, we could not conclude if this level of contamination was sufficiently low to not waste too many of TiDES's fibre hours.
-By extrapolating the level of contamination from the ZTF YSN sample to the LSST YSN sample, we can estimate how many fibre hours TiDES will potentially waste on non-SN sources.
-From Tables \ref{tab:wfd_samples} and \ref{tab:ddf_samples}, it is shown that the selected YSN sample (WFD and DDF samples combined) contains $66121$ pre-peak selected SNe (exclusion of TDE), $2241$ post-peak selected SNe, and $193$ TDE.
-Assuming that the contamination of the ZTF and LSST samples will be comparable, the number of contaminants (non pre-peak selected SNe) that would be selected as part of the LSST YSN sample is 25714 objects ($66121 \times 0.28 / (1-0.28)$).
+From our ZTF YSN candidate sample, we calculated that the non SN contamination of the sample was $23$ percent.
+However, we could not conclude if this level of contamination was sufficiently low to not waste too many fibre hours.
+By extrapolating the level of contamination from the ZTF YSN candidate sample to the LSST YSN candidate sample, we can estimate how many fibre hours a TiDES-like survey will potentially waste on non-SN sources.

+From Tables \ref{tab:wfd_samples} and \ref{tab:ddf_samples}, it is shown that the selected YSN candidate sample (WFD and DDF samples combined) contains $56951$ SNe (exclusion of TDE).
+Assuming that the contamination of the ZTF and LSST samples will be comparable, the number of non SN contaminants that would be selected as part of the LSST YSN candidate sample is $17011$ objects ($56951 \times 0.23 / (1-0.23)$).

-To estimate how many of these could be observed by 4MOST, we begin by making a few assumptions: 4MOST observes for on average 9 hours per night \citep{Guiglion_2019}, an average 4MOST pointing lasts 1 hour, and 15 SNe are observed per 4MOST pointing.
-Based on these assumptions, 4MOST can observe an estimated 135 SNe per night.
+To estimate how many of the contaminants could be observed by a 4MOST/TiDES-like survey, we begin by making a few assumptions: 4MOST observes for on average 9 hours per night \citep{Guiglion_2019}, an average 4MOST pointing lasts 1 hour, and 15 SNe are observed per 4MOST pointing.
+Based on these assumptions, a 4MOST-like survey can observe an estimated 135 SNe per night.
 4MOST is a 5 year long survey, however, approximately 300 nights per year at Paranal are usable for observations \citep{Guiglion_2019}, resulting in an estimated 1500 observable nights over the lifetime of 4MOST.
-As a result, an optimistic estimate suggests that 4MOST could observe up to $202,500$ SNe over its lifetime.
-This is much less than the total number of unique transients that are selected by our criteria and the \citetalias{TiDES_2024} criteria for follow-up with 4MOST, which is approximately $780,000$ transients.
-Therefore, up to approximately $26$ percent of the selected samples can be estimated to be observed by 4MOST, which means that about $6676$ ($25714 \times 0.26$) contaminants are observed over the lifetime of TiDES.
+As a result, an optimistic estimate suggests that a 4MOST-like survey could observe up to $202,500$ SNe over its lifetime.
+This is much less than the total number of unique transients that are selected by our criteria and the \citetalias{TiDES_2025} criteria for follow-up with a 4MOST-like survey, which is approximately $780,000$ transients.
+Therefore, up to ${\sim}26$ percent of the selected samples can be estimated to be observed by a 4MOST-like survey, which means that ${\sim}4423$ ($17011 \times 0.26$) contaminants selected by our YSN selection criteria are observed over the lifetime of a TiDES-like survey.